MatthewLymer/matthewlymer.github.io/_posts/2022-12-16-why-your-projects-never-get-done.md

 Instead, **get anything that provides value out the door**, what you release may very well be good enough.
 Once released, you can make the decision on whether you want to iterate on it.

-## You have too much going on at once
+## You keep starting new projects
 If you're like me, you probably have lots of ideas.
 While having many ideas is great, trying to do them all at once usually means none of them get completed.

-Instead, **write down your ideas and save them later**.
+Instead, **write down your ideas and save them for later**.
 During the writing of this post I've had ideas for new posts, but now I can prioritize them against the rest of my projects.

 # Final thoughts
 I'll assume this 3 minute read wasn't a silver-bullet for you, but hopefully it has given a different perspective on managing your projects.
 Take some time to think about what's holding you back and then write them down, seeing a problem right in front of you is a great start to addressing them.